madsleejensen/nodejs_webframework/README.markdown

 You can hook in a be notified before and after a call to a action in a controller is being made.
 Just define the methods in your controller

-	instance.preDispatch = function() {
+	// called before any action is executed. instance.preDispatch = function() {
 		this(); // remember to execute the callback.
 	};

-	instance.postDispatch = function() {
+	// called after an action is executed (not if an error occured while executing the action). instance.postDispatch = function() {
 		this(); // callback
 	};